Auto-correlative weak-value amplification under strong noise background

-{$^{1}$Institute of Geophysics and Geomatics, China University of Geosciences, Lumo Road 388, 430074 Wuhan, China. } {$^{2}$ School of Automation, China University of Geosciences, Lumo Road 388, 430074 Wuhan, China.} {$^{3}$ Hubei Key Laboratory of Advanced Control and Intelligent Automation for Complex Systems, Lumo Road 388, 430074 Wuhan, China.} {$^{4}$ Engineering Research Center of Intelligent Technology for Geo-Exploration, Ministry of Education, China} {$^{5}$ School of Mathematics and Physics, China University of Geosiciences, Lumo Road 388, 430074 Wuhan, China.}
+{$^{1}$Institute of Geophysics and Geomatics, China University of Geosciences, Lumo Road 388, 430074 Wuhan, China. } {$^{2}$School of Physics and Astronomy, University of Glasgow, Glasgow G12 8QQ, UK } {$^{3}$Department of Physics and Centre for Research in Photonics, University of Ottawa, 25 Templeton Street, Ottawa, Ontario, Canada K1N 6N5 } {$^{4}$ School of Mathematics and Physics, China University of Geosciences, Lumo Road 388, 430074 Wuhan, China.} {$^{5}$ School of Automation, China University of Geosciences, Lumo Road 388, 430074 Wuhan, China.}